 Best for Beginners: Classic Rope Moneymaker 3 Strand Head Rope

-Beginners will find that the Classic Rope Moneymaker is a great calf rope to develop their skills.Check Pricing
+Beginners will find that the Classic Rope Moneymaker is a great calf rope to develop their skills.Check Amazon for Pricing

 The Classic Rope Moneymaker 3 Strand Rope is the best calf rope for beginners due to its size, soft lay, which is so important for beginners when they start roping, and 3/8″ diameter.

 Blended with a combination of twisted nylon and polyester filament yarn, the Moneymaker is a heavier-bodied rope that measures 30 feet and delivers less bounce and a more consistent feel than other calf ropes aimed at beginners.

 Note that the rope is available in the following lay: Extra Extra Soft, Extra Soft, Soft, Medium Soft.